ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Experiments

-\cref{tab:ablation} shows the ablation study of our HourglassNeRF.
-By replacing the flipped reflection rays of FlipNeRF with our hourglass (1), it achieves performance improvement across most of the metrics, especially on SSIM and LPIPS by a large margin.
+\textbf{Ablation study. \ } \cref{tab:ablation} shows the ablation study of our ARC-NeRF.
+By replacing the flipped reflection rays of FlipNeRF with our Area Ray (1), it achieves performance improvement across most of the metrics, especially on SSIM and LPIPS by a large margin.
 However, it achieves rather degenerate results with only $\mathcal{L}_\text{lum.}$ (2).
-Since the flipped reflection rays are technically based on the specular reflection, our $\mathcal{L}_\text{lum.}$ goes against the physical concept of FlipNeRF training framework, leading to the performance drop.
-When we optimize our HourglassNeRF with our proposed $\mathcal{L}_\text{lum.}$ together ((1) $\rightarrow$ (3)), we can further enhance the rendering quality with clear fine details, especially on PSNR metric.
-Additional experiment of the masking threshold for hourglass is provided in our supplementary material.
+Since the flipped reflection rays are technically based on the mirror reflection, which assumes that the pixel's luminance varies depending on its viewpoint, our $\mathcal{L}_\text{lum.}$ goes against the physical concept of FlipNeRF training framework, leading to the performance drop.
+When we optimize our ARC-NeRF with our proposed $\mathcal{L}_\text{lum.}$ together ((1) $\rightarrow$ (3)), we can further enhance the rendering quality with clear fine details, especially on PSNR metric.
+Additional experiment of the masking threshold for Area Ray is provided in our supplementary material.